iamsurya/myo-armband-nn/README.md

 [  14   22   13   21    5 3165] (5) Spock
  (0) (1) (2) (3) (4) (5)
 ```
 I know that making prediction on training dataset wrong.
-But i don't have time to make testing dataset(
+But i don't have time to make testing dataset.

 ## Model